writethedocs/www/docs/blog/write-the-docs-2018-kickoff.rst

 Mikey here, writing from the deep, dark cold European winter, but looking forward to spring and summer, full of sunshine and docs!
 Following Eric's winter-warming `2017 Stats <http://www.writethedocs.org/blog/write-the-docs-2017-stats/>`_ post, I'd like to highlight some of the activities, changes, and experiments that you can expect in 2018.

-These efforts are a part of optimizing our work in supporting and growing the community, and the also aim to keep things fresh and exciting for our documentarians.
+These efforts are part of our work to support and grow the community, and to keep things fresh and exciting for documentarians.
 We hope you'll enjoy the new things we're trying.

-If you'd like to contribute, please write to us at support@writethedocs.org and let us know!
+If you'd like to contribute to any of these initiatives or propose new experiments, please write to us at support@writethedocs.org and let us know!

 So, new year - new...